mesb/mesb.github.io/_posts/2016-07-08-on-problem-solving.md

 ### What is the condition?<a id="orgheadline8"></a>

-From the above and upon proper investigation, it appears the nature of the data present the necessary conditions to consider for this problem.
-The following questions will produce a suitable set of conditions for solving These problem.
+From the above, and upon proper investigation, it appears that the nature of the data presents the necessary conditions to consider for this problem.
+The following questions will produce a suitable set of conditions for solving these problem:

 1. What happens to an empty tree?
 The number of leaves in an empty tree is 0.
 2. What happens to an atom?
 The number of leaves in an atom is 1.
 3. What happens to a sublist?
-A sublist can be treated as an instance of the original problem and 1) and 2) above will apply to its solution.
+A sublist can be treated as an instance of the original problem.
+Therefore, 1) and 2) above will apply to its solution.

-These questions naturally arise from investigation the existential forms or morphs of tree objects, that is, from understand the question: &ldquo;what are the data?&rdquo;
+These questions naturally arise from investigating the existential forms or morphs of tree objects.
+That is, from understanding the question: &ldquo;what are the data?&rdquo;

 ### Is it possible to satisfy the condition?<a id="orgheadline9"></a>